zaid2sultan/Credits-/README.md

 # Credits- lavender dt For
-SURAJ KUMAR (a great humble person alseays ready for your help)
+SURAJ KUMAR and NHALLO(two great humble person always ready for your help)